views-platform/docs/Onboarding Resources/views_platform_onboarding_guide.md

 # VIEWS Platform Onboarding Guide

 Welcome to the Views Platform!
-This guide is designed to help you navigate our repositories and utilize the available resources effectively.
+This guide is designed to help you better understand the Views Platform including all its components and should enable you to utilize the available resources effectively.
+Before jumping right into model training and development, please take some time to study the information provided in this guide and familiarize yourself with our repository structure.

 ## 1. Overview of Repositories